Teradata/kylo/samples/plugins/example-ui-feed-stepper-plugin/README.md

 Two plugins are included with Kylo: Data Ingest and Data Transformation.
 The Data Ingest plugin adds steps to define a destination Hive table.
 The Data Transformation plugin adds steps to generate a
 Spark script that transforms the data.
 Both of these plugins can be used as examples.

+There are a seres of 4 different plugin configurations in this project that setup various feed steppers.

 Plugin Definition
 -----------------